 Lighting: Lighting is the most important factor in dressing up a tent.
 Many tent companies carry a limited selection of fixtures built specifically for their tents, while specialty lighting companies can really take it to the next level.
 Of course, the price range for this upgrade changes drastically depending on your choice, from $50 to $500.

 Draping: Whether it’s just the side poles or a full ceiling treatment, draping is an important upgrade to enhance the look of a wedding tent.
 Simple white draping is a much more affordable option, but you can opt for other neutral fabric options, or perhaps even a pop of color.
 Many companies may include this option in the full quote, or they offer it at an additional charge, which ranges in cost significantly.

 When to Book

 Get a quote and discuss the equipment you’ll need as soon as you’ve chosen your date, even if it’s just in case of bad weather.
-You’ll need to pay a nonrefundable deposit to hold the tent, and most tent companies need to know if you’ll be using the tent 24 hours before they’re scheduled to install.
+Chances are, you'll need to pay a nonrefundable or partially non-refundable deposit to hold the tent, and most tent companies need to know if you’ll be using the tent 24 hours before they’re scheduled to install.

 Set-Up and Timing

 Setting up a tent can take anywhere from a couple of hours to two weeks or more.
 Most backyard weddings, with a standard tent set-up, can be assembled and pitched in a day or two, though ideally, you’ll want your tent set up four or five days in advance to allow time for the decor and rentals to be delivered and installed.